amajidsinar/seer/README.md

 The configuration file follows a specific pattern since we need to have key value pairs of module and args to instantiate objects.
 With a closer look, some dictionaries does not obey this rule: trainer, comet_ml, partition, and metrics.
 However, they still adhere similar pattern to what we have seen before.

+In addition, if an object is instantiated from using create_instance function, then

 #### On a side note

 You don't have to use YAML, since the input to create instance is a dictionary.
 However, YAML is really intuitive so why not?